BFA Thesis Project

 Junior Year – Spring

-- Work with mentor on development of the BFA proposal (Deadline: proposal with all signatures due by April 30)
+- Work on BFA proposal (all signatures due no later than April 15)

 Senior Year – Fall

-- Conduct review of pertinent literature, including scholarly writing and creative works
+- Conduct review of pertinent motion pictures, artworks in other mediums, literature, including historic and journalistic sources, scholarly writing, and creative works

 - Complete pre-production of project